Naser-719/A2/README.md

 - **Pause:** "p" halts the game, resuming only upon a subsequent "p" press.
 - **Quit:** "q" triggers a prompt for exiting; "y" confirms, while "n" continues the adventure.

+NOTE: Makefile in /src creates the output file in the bin folder.
+To run the game after compilation run '../bin/./skyfall'.

 Embark on a journey of agility and strategy in **Skyfall**, where every second counts toward ultimate survival.